wenyi-tay/moc/README.md

 ## Fine-tuning Dataset

 We use Yelp Academic Dataset to create the fine-tuning datasets.
+We train our encoder with a supervised triplet loss objective.
+The triplet can be at review level or sentence level.
+The review level triplet is anchor review, positive review (a review of the same product and same sentiment polarity) and negative review ( a review of same product but different sentiment polarity).
+The triplet we use at sentence level is anchor sentence, positive sentence (a sentence in the same review) and negative sentence (a sentence from another review of the same product).